glpi-project/doc-agent/source/tasks/remote-inventory.rst

 To remotely inventory unix/linux computers supporting ssh, GLPI Agent needs to make network requests on ssh port.
 The remote ssh user **must** have administration privileges.

 For windows computers, WinRM **must** be enabled on targeted computers.
 You can follow `Microsoft official documentation <https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management>`_ to enable WinRM.
-But the short way to enable it with minimal security is to run from an administor console:
+But the short way to enable it with minimal security is to run from an administrator console:

 .. prompt:: batch